ale18V/AGN-Compiler/README.md

 # CS152_Project
-A custom compiler developed in CS 152.
+A custom compiler developed in CS 152 using the All Guy Names programming language.
+Authors: Nicolas Karalis, Garrett Greenup, Alessandro Bombarda.

 ### Language Features